dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/for_developers.md

 #### Example:

 - Smart contract `A` doesn't implement the `ableToWithdrawRewards` function.
-- Smart contract `A` holds 5 stmADA and has accrued staking rewards of 3 MilkADA.
+- Smart contract `A` holds 5 stmADA and has accrued staking rewards of 3 mADA.
-- Smart contract `A` can then pillaged by the Milkomeda DAO and its rewards of 3 MilkADA are withdrawn, and staked on behalf of the pillager.
+- Smart contract `A` can then be pillaged by the Milkomeda DAO and its rewards of 3 mADA are withdrawn, and staked on behalf of the pillager.
-- Now the Milkomeda DAO has a stake balance of 3 MilkADA, and smart contract `A` has a stake balance of 5 MilkADA, but reward value of 0.
+- Now the Milkomeda DAO has a stake balance of 3 mADA, and smart contract `A` has a stake balance of 5 mADA, but reward value of 0.

 You can find the full contract [here](https://github.com/dcSpark/liquid-staking/blob/main/src/pillage/Pillage.sol)